debjitl45/day4/README.md

 Provide opinionated Maven POM to simplify your configuration.

 Q3.
-What are the different Spring Boot Components?
+What are the different Spring Boot Components?<br>
 Boot Initializer
 Spring Boot Starter
 Auto Configurator.